 I also have a Bathroom Layouts page to help arrange your planned bathroom.
 Before you lay the tiles you need to apply a layer of Wet Sealing to building standards and of course a good measure to approximate tile needs.

-The standard tile pattern is running square tiles with the lines running vertically and horizontally.
+A standard of bathroom tile floor patterns is to run square tiles with the lines running vertically and horizontally.

 Diagonal Course or Diamond Pattern